ZiyangYE/LicheeTang20K_DDR_Test/README.md

 For a 1Gbits version, each fill/check stage will consumes about 11s.
 And for a 2Gbits version, each fill/check stage will consumes about 22s.

+## Example Output
+Perform Reset
+Auto Reset Every 100s
+Init Complete
+DDR Size: 1G
+Begin to Fill
+Fill Stage 1 Finished
+Begin to Check Stage 1
+Check Stage 1 Finished without Mismatch
+Begin to Fill Stage 2
+Fill Stage 2 Finished
+Begin to Check Stage 2
+Check Stage 2 Finished without Mismatch
+Test Finished

 ---

-In this firmware, the DDR3 interface belongs to GOWIN.
+In this firmware, the DDR3 interface belongs to Gowin.
 And is limited to be used in the GOWIN FPGA Designer.
-I will publish a COPYLEFT version of this firmware later, with a DDR3 interface I wrote myself __(A SUPER SIMPLE DDR INTERFACE wo Minimum Freqency Constraints)__.
+In the branch __slowDDR3__, there is a open sourced DDR3 interface.

+The Gowin DDR3 IP is much faster than the __slowDDR3__ and much larger than it.
+If you wish to use the __slowDDR3__, please checkout to __slowDDR3__ branch.

+This DDR3 IP runs at DDR-800.
+The maxium read/write rate is about 11,000MBits/s (when using 64 bursts).

+The __slowDDR3__ runs at DDR-80.
+The write rate is about 240Mbits/s.
+The read rate is about 300Mbits/s.

+Gowin DDR3 IP consumes 1288 Regs, 1363 LUTs, 102 ALUs, 8 BSRAMs and 110 SSRAMs.
+__slowDDR3__ consumes 147 Regs and 216 LUTs.